EGI-Federation/documentation/content/en/about/contributing/git/_index.md

 pre-commit installed at .git/hooks/pre-commit
 ```

-See `.pre-commit-config.yaml` in the repo for more details of which hooks are
+See `.pre-commit-config.yaml` in the repository for more details of which hooks
-enabled.
+are enabled.

 ### Building the site